aannestad/eventstudyTools/README.md

 ![](Screenshots/yaraKFGARCH.png)

 # Descriptive statistics
-Tables with relevant stats are also produced readily, here for the 35 company I included in my study:
+Tables with relevant stats are also produced readily, here for the 35 companies included in my study:

 ![](Screenshots/discrstats.png)